-Students must make a 2.5 GPA or higher for the semester placed on probation, all courses must be completed, the student cannot fail or withdraw from a course during probation and the student cannot enroll in more than 12 hours.
+Students must achieve a 2.5 GPA or higher for the probationary semester and complete all courses. the student cannot fail or withdraw from a course during probation or enroll in more than 12 hours.
 This is not a complete list of the requirements of the Academic Plan.
 Each student's Academic Plan is different and must be followed accordingly to meet the requirements of the Counseling Center and the Financial Aid Office.
 The student must also be able to graduate within the 150% time frame.